McGuire Law Offices, An Association of Professionals

 Domestic Violence FAQ's

 Facing a domestic violence situation can be overwhelming and frightening—but you are not alone.
 Florida law offers clear protections for individuals experiencing abuse, threats, or harassment from a spouse, partner, or family member.
 Whether you need to file for an injunction (restraining order) or defend against one, it’s important to know your rights and what steps to take.
-At McGuire Megna Attorneys, we understand how sensitive and urgent these matters are.
+At McGuire Law Offices, we understand how sensitive and urgent these matters are.
 This FAQ section is designed to answer common questions about domestic violence laws, the injunction process, court hearings, and what to expect next.
 Our goal is to provide clarity, support, and strong legal advocacy during this critical time.

 What qualifies as domestic violence in Florida?